 - Hire a PR firm to manage your media relations.

 Chances are your company doesn’t speak to reporters every day.
 A PR agency that specializes in media relations does.

 At Axia Public Relations, you get years of media relations expertise.
 We work to cultivate relationships and pitch our clients’ stories to journalists daily.
 We have already done most of the work for you so when a journalist approaches you with media questions, you’ll have the right answers.
-To find out more, contact us or download our free e-book Learn Media Relations from the Media today.
+To find out more, contact us or download our e-book Learn Media Relations from the Media today.

 Lisa Goldsberry is a senior blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.